GECKODocs/Docs/docs/act1.md

 On the Activity page you will see a number of input boxes and drop down menus for specifying how you want to filter tasks within the system.

-Here you can specify which project you want to ***search*** within.

-You can search for the name of the activity if it’s known.

-You can also choose from a drop down list of tags to find tasks with specific tags.

-You can search by task status i.e. **Overdue**, In ***Progress***, ***Complete***.

-It is also possible to search for tasks which have a due date within a given time window, set between a given ‘From’ and ‘To’ date.

-There is also an option to **search for archived tasks** only.

-Click the ’Find Tasks’ button to show the tasks you have searched for.

-**OR**

 You can filter and search for tasks across a range of criteria, which include:
 - **Project**
 - **Task Name**